UON Graduates Indigenous Trailblazer

 Initially enrolled in a Bachelor of Arts, Ms Noon found herself researching topics that sparked her interest in physics, inspiring her to change degrees.

 “It was really challenging coming into a first year maths degree with no background but I was so determined to do it.
-The Wollotuka Institute really were my support network here for anything I needed, and the Faculty of Science and Information Technology also supported me so much, not just in getting good grades, but also holding high expectations for me.
+The Wollotuka Institute really were my support network here for anything I needed, and the Faculty of Science also supported me so much, not just in getting good grades, but also holding high expectations for me.
 That has really pushed me towards doing something that I want to do,” Ms Noon said.

 A tattoo of the solar system on her left arm symbolizes her passion for space, and a chance meeting with cultural astronomer, Dr Duane Hamacher from Monash University, has also helped her along her pathway towards undertaking postgraduate study in Indigenous astronomy.